russHyde/stackover-wordcloud/README.md

 # Make a wordcloud of a stack-overflow user's "tag"s

+This app shows a wordcloud, where the word sizes are scaled according to the number of times a stack-overflow user has answered questions for a particular tag.

+It was developed to work out how to deploy a shiny app to shinyapps.io

+Thanks to the developers of {shiny}, {wordcloud} (for generating the wordcloud image) and {stackr} (for accessing stackoverflow data)

 ## Define the environment

 Use renv inside a conda env !!!!